kelseymartin1/PFAS-fish-feeds-project/README.md

 I will be looking at 4 compounds.
 These compounds are PFOS, PFNA, PFDA, and PFUnA.

-The .csv file is titled 'feed_pfas.csv'.
-It is structured into separate columns for each variable (protein_per, protein_source, mfr) and each compounds (PFOS, PFNA, PFDA, PFUnA).
+The .csv file is titled 'feeds_restructured.csv'.

 The data was read into R.